 What is malaria?

 Most malaria infections and most malaria deaths occur in Africa.
 Malaria also exists in regions in Central and South America, parts of the Caribbean, Asia (including South Asia, Southeast Asia, and the Middle East), Eastern Europe and the South Pacific.
-Globally, the World Health Organization (WHO) estimates 3.3 billion people are at risk.
-In 2008, there were 247 million cases of malaria and nearly one million deaths, the majority of deaths caused by P. falciparum infections in African children.
+Globally, the World Health Organization (WHO) estimates that 3.3 billion people are at risk.
+In 2013, there were about 198 million cases of malaria resulting in 584,000 deaths, mostly among African children.

 Cases of malaria in the United States are rare; they mostly occur among those who have travelled to parts of the world where malaria infections are common (endemic).